pachyderm/pachyderm/doc/cookbook/splitting.md

 id,name,email
 4,alice,aaa@place.com

-# If you issue a get-file on the directory, it returns just the header/footer
+# If you issue a 'get file' on the directory, it returns just the header/footer
 $ pachctl get file bar@master:users
 id,name,email
 # We can get the entire CSV file back with: